NickBenthem/NickBenthem.github.io/_drafts/2020-01-17-airflow--kubernetes-executor-vs-kubernetes-pod-operator.markdown

 tags: Kubernetes R DataScience Docker Airflow
 ---
 # **TL;DR**
-Use the KubernetesExecutor to implement existing ETLs.
+Use KubernetesExecutor to abstract away Kubernetes and Docker complexities.
 Use the KubernetesPodOperator to write self-contained applications.

 # Background
 We've been exploring standardizing our ETL orchestration tools at [Everlane](https://www.everlane.com/) for our data team.
 We sell modern basics with ethical factories and radically transparent pricing.